 Fr.
 Michael Carson

-U.S. Conference of Catholic Bishops; Secretariat for Cultural Diversity in the Church, Native American Affairs
+U.S. Conference of Catholic Bishops; Secretariat of Cultural Diversity in the Church, Native American Affairs

 Sr. Myrna Tordillo, MSCS